GLOBAL MARKETS-Asian markets gain, investors anxious for U.S. rate hike clues

 "However there is a risk that the speech is deemed not hawkish enough and that we see some retracement in the US dollar."

-"Gold edged higher as the market weighs the outlook for monetary policy ahead of the annual gather of central bankers at Jackson Hole.
-The weakening economic activity induced some haven buying in the precious metals, snapping six days of declines," ANZ analysts wrote in a note to clients.
+"Gold edged higher as the market weighs the outlook for monetary policy...
+Weakening economic activity induced some haven buying in the precious metals, snapping six days of declines," ANZ analysts wrote in a note to clients.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh